xcrosslee/Vulkan-LoaderAndValidationLayers/loader/LoaderAndLayerInterface.md

            uint32_t* pSupportedVersion);
 ```

-This command allows the loader and ICD to agree on an interface version to use.
+This function allows the loader and ICD to agree on an interface version to use.
 The "pSupportedVersion" parameter is both an input and output parameter.
 "pSupportedVersion" is filled in by the loader with the desired latest interface
 version supported by the loader (typically the latest).
 The ICD receives this